Privacy Policy

 We use personal information to:

-- Process identity verification requests through the DVS
+- Process identity verification requests against official government records

 - Provide verification results to our business customers